 Four more people in London have died after contracting swine flu, including a baby less than six months old.

 The other casualties are a 70-year-old man, a 39-year-old woman and another adult.
 All of the victims had underlying health problems.
+Three other possible swine flu deaths are also being investigated.

 NHS London said the latest fatalities, which happened in the past two weeks, bring the total number of swine flu-related deaths in the capital to 10.